HO CHI MINH

 Address: 6E Ngo Thoi Nhiem Street, Ward 7, District 3 (6e1 Ngô Thời Nhiệm, P.7, Quận 3), phường 7, Quận 3, Hồ Chí Minh, Vietnam

 6. THIEN HAU TEMPLE

 This Chinese-style pagoda is a welcome change of pace from the chaos of the city.
 You walk in and instantly the sounds and smells of the city fade away.
 The sudden change of pace can make you feel somewhat spiritual even without being religious.

 There are also various shrines dedicated to the sea goddess Mazu, and feature some pretty awesome architecture that's unlike anything else you'll find in the city.
 There's no entrance fee too which is a bonus!

 Address: 710 Nguyen Trai | Cho Lon, District 5, Ho Chi Minh City, Vietnam

 Just two words.
 Street.
 Food.
 Honestly, if you're eating in a restaurant in Ho Chi Minh, you're f*cking up.
 Street food is almost always better, cheaper, and a more authentic experience all around.

-There aren't really any particular dishes that are "best" but one you can't leave Vietnam without having Pho, which is similar to Japanese ramen.
+There isn't one particular dish that is the "best" but one you can't leave Vietnam without trying is a piping hot bowl of pho.
 The complexity of the broth and the texture of the handmade noodles is insane and can't be missed.

 Click here for a map of all my favorite restaurants and street food spots!